rimeto/ts-optchain/README.md

 };

-// Examples of deep object traversal using optional chaining vs traditional approach.
+// Here are a few examples of deep object traversal using (a) optional chaining vs
+// (b) logic expressions.
+Each of the following pairs are equivalent in
-// Benefits of optional chaining accrue with depth and complexity of traversal.
+// result.
+Note how the benefits of optional chaining accrue with
+// the depth and complexity of the traversal.

 oc(x).a(); // 'hello'
 x.a;